Places of Remembering and Forgetting – a project for the Jewish cemetery on Gwarna Street

 Together with partner organization FestivALT, the Urban Memory Foundation we employed the mechanisms of civic engagement and worked through tensions around the revitalization and commemoration of two sites in Poland – the Jewish cemetery on Gwarna Street in Wrocław and the former Nazi concentration camp in Płaszów, Kraków.
 UMF led and coordinated activities in Wrocław in partnership with the Wrocław House of Culture OP ENHEIM and Dom Pokoju Foundation.
 Among other activities, we conducted a social and information campaign for local residents about the Jewish heritage in their neighborhoods, and raised civic competences of local youth – two peer groups in Wrocław and Kraków cooperating with each other – who conducted and recorded conversations with the key stakeholders, especially local residents.
 We made efforts to create conditions for building mutual trust and dialogue.
 The purpose was to provide foundations for developing a common vision for revitalization and commemoration of the two sites of Jewish heritage.
 As a result, we released a 30-page report documenting that work and the results form the interviews.
 An English summary of that document (available here in Polish) should be ready for publication by the end of 2023.

 The project was financed by Norway Grants from the Active Citizens – National Fund, a program financed by the EEA Grants, and it has received honorary patronage of Hans Jörg Neumann, Consul General of the Federal Republic of Germany in Wrocław.
+In 2023 we continue to fund activities for the cemetery as part of the EU-funded grant (CERV program) called NeDiPa – Negotiating Difficult Pasts.

 “THREE EARTHS” BY ANNA SCHAPIRO